drbobbeaty/DKit/README.md

 There are referenced (epoch) and non-referenced timers because when you are doing interval timing you don't need to take the time to get the referenced timestamps, and it's all about lightweight measurements.

+With these timestamps, it's important to be able to have them be human-readable, so the `timer` class has static methods for converting the timestamps into nicely formatted strings.
+You can get the complete timestamp (date and time) with and without microseconds, just the date, and just the time.
+While not meant to be a general time format class, it's nice to have something like this in the timer.

 License
 -------